 "Mark Cohen has served as faculty for Colorado Bar CLE and he has a wonderful ability to connect with his audience.
 His content and delivery were outstanding." - Gary Abrams, Executive Director, Colorado Bar CLE

 Mark has presented courses for organizations that include the Colorado Bar Association, the Nebraska State Bar Association, the Colorado Municipal League, Lorman Business Seminars, MESA CLE, and Rossdale CLE.
+He is a member of the Association for Continuing Legal Education.
 He served as a military law analyst for MSNBC and also appeared on the Today Show.
 Mark taught advanced legal writing at the University of Arkansas School of Law.
 Mark successfully competed in humorous speech contests at a high level for twelve years.
 A former chairperson of the Advisory Board of The Colorado Lawyer magazine, Mark has written numerous legal and non-legal articles.
 His mysteries, The Fractal Murders and Bluetick Revenge, were published by a Time-Warner subsidiary.
 The Fractal Murders was a Book Sense Top Ten mystery pick.

 Mark's popular presentations include: